January 6. Kazinform's timeline of major events

 EVENTS

-1971 – The first-ever Scientific and Technical Information Center opens in Almaty city, Kazakhstan.
+1971 – The first Scientific and Technical Information Center opens in Kazakhstan.

 2009 – The Kazakh Medical Academy is reorganized into the Astana Medical University and joins the National Medical Holding.

-2014 – The Europe Business Assembly awards Astanagorarkhitektura with the Best Enterprise International Prize in the sphere of architecture and construction.
+2014 – The Europe Business Assembly awards Astanagorarkhitektura Best Enterprise Internat6ional Prize.